usbpc/AudiblePodcastFeed/docs/AUTOMATE_DOWNLOADING.md

 # Automatically download new audiobooks on schedule
-This documentation shows how to schedule automatic downloading of audiobooks added to the connected audible library.
+This document shows how to schedule automatic downloading of audiobooks added to the connected audible library.
 AudiblePodcastFeed has no scheduling built-in so an external tool must be used if automatic downloading is desired.

 This document assumes you are using the `docker-compose.yml` provided by the project.
 Specifically that the service executing `library_downloader.py` is